Kratika Sengar: Personal life

 Kratika Sengar married Nikitin Dheer, son of actor Pankaj Dheer, on 3 September 2014 in an arranged marriage.
 In November 2021, Sengar announced her pregnancy.
 The couple welcomed their first child, a girl Devika Dheer on 12 May 2022.

 Career

 Debut and early career (2007–2011)

-Kratika Sengar started her acting career in 2007, in the series Kasautii Zindagii Kay, and in "Kyunki Saas Bhi Kabhi Bahu Thi" in 2008.
+Kratika Sengar started her acting career in 2007, in the series Kyunki Saas Bhi Kabhi Bahu Thi, and in Kasautii Zindagii Kay in 2008.
 She then bagged another Balaji Telefilms show Kya Dill Mein Hai in 2008.
 Later, she had a small guest appearance in Sony TV's comedy show Bura Na Mano Holi Hai.
 She also appeared in the reality show Lux Kaun Jeetega Bollywood ka Ticket.

 In 2009, Sengar got her first main lead role with Zee TV's show Jhansi Ki Rani.
 She did a small cameo appearance in Balaji's show Kis Desh Mein Hai Meraa Dil.
 In 2010 she also appeared in an episodic appearance in Aahat.